-- Completing the first phase of Pullman Park, bringing a Walmart, Planet Fitness and Ross Dress to an abandoned factory site.
+- Completing the first phase of Pullman Park, bringing a Walmart, Planet Fitness, and Ross Dress to an abandoned factory site.

 - Selling of 38 rehabbed homes to revitalize houses in local communities.

 - Launch of a microlending program, CNI Micro Finance Group.
-It has helped more than 40 businesses with $500,000 in microloans, 82 percent of loan recipients were firms owned by African-Americans and 52 percent went to small businesses owned by women.
+It has helped more than 40 businesses with $500,000 in microloans, 82 percent of loan recipients were from firms owned by African-Americans and 52 percent went to small businesses owned by women.

 As a result, CNI has helped strengthened in-need communities across the greater Chicagoland area.

 In 1999, commercial real estate broker Jacqueline C. Hayes came face-to-face with the homeless when trying to show a location, when a major street closed just off Michigan Avenue and Oak Street.
 “A lot of the homeless started coming and living in the doorways, and I had to ask them to move, in order to show spaces,” Hayes said.
 “I was so anxious that this is what tourists would see when they came to the city; then I reversed it, and I thought, ‘How awful that people felt safe living in doorways?’
 And so I just wanted to do something about it, and I gathered various organizations together.”

 This moment prompted Hayes to action.
 It began with handouts on how to help the homeless, and later became the Chicago Help Initiative (CHI), which provides meals to those in need and connects them to resources that can break the cycle of hunger.